Helfrich's Springs Grist Mill

 Helfrich's Springs Grist Mill is an historic grist mill which is located in Whitehall Township, Pennsylvania.
 The mill, which was built in 1807, is located along Jordan Creek.

 It was added to the National Register of Historic Places in 1977.
 A boundary increase in 1999 added the Peter Grim House with NRHP reference number 99001288.

 History and architecture

 This historic structure is a three-story, fieldstone mill, which is approximately 30 ft wide by 58 ft deep.
 It has a slate roof.

 Whitehall Township acquired the property by eminent domain in 1963.

 The building is owned and operated by the Whitehall Historical Preservation Society, which began restoring it in 1984.

-It was added to the National Register of Historic Places in 1977.
-A boundary increase in 1999 added the Peter Grim House with NRHP reference number 99001288.